 - Both recipes are quite old, going back centuries, but in modern times there are lots of variations on those original themes.

-I decided to use a yellow cake mix for this Victoria Sponge.
 It’s not technically a ‘sponge’, but I chose it for convenience, and because I think it has the perfect texture for this recipe.
 I doctored the mix with a few tricks and I think it has a superior texture to many homemade cakes.
 Using the cake mix means this Victoria Sponge is a fabulously quick project, and it stays fresh longer, which is always a plus.

 This is a fun cake to put together ~ once your cake is baked and cooled you’ll flip over the bottom layer to get a flat surface, and then pile on sweetened whipped cream.
 The jam is spread thickly on the second layer, which you’ll (gently!) flip over on top of the first.
 Or vice-versa!